snieking/ansible-role-keystore-truststore/README.md

 OpenSSL is required on the host.

-Pip is required on the host as well as the python package pexists that can be installed with pip.
+Pip is required on the host.
 See the example Playbook.

 Role Variables
 --------------